Lin Zhiai

-Lin Zhi-ai is a Chinese rower.
+Lin Zhi-ai (born 27 December 1968) is a Chinese rower.
 She has won gold medals in the lightweight women's four at World Rowing Championships in 1988 and 1989.
 At the 1990 World Rowing Championships, she won a bronze medal in the lightweight women's four.
 At the 1991 World Rowing Championships, she came seventh with the women's eight.
-At the 1992 Summer Olympics in Barcelona, Spain, she came fifths in the women's eight.
+At the 1992 Summer Olympics in Barcelona, Spain, she came fifth in the women's eight.